apromore/ApromoreDocker/README.md

 We suggest user to backup MySQL database data folder (`/wherever/you/keep/ApromoreDocker/mysql-data`) before uninstall Apromore Docker.

 Overwrite MySQL database data folder (`/wherever/you/keep/ApromoreDocker/mysql-data`) with backup after Apromore Docker installation if you want to restore data.

+##Virgo Admin Console (Security)
+* For security purpose, it is advisable to deactivate the virgo admin console.
+* Open new terminal window and execute:  `sudo docker exec -it apromore /bin/bash`.
+* Navigate to the `/opt/apromore/virgo-tomcat-server-3.6.4.RELEASE/pickup/` and delete `org.eclipse.virgo.management.console_3.6.4.RELEASE.jar`.

 # Issues